nkhorman/json_fdw/README.md

 are to going to be introduced in the PostgreSQL 9.3 release.

-This version of json\_fdw has been extended to be able to pull files from http servers, cache them locally for the duration of the operation, and then delete afterwards.
+This version of json\_fdw has been extended to be able to pull files from http servers, stage them locally for the duration of the operation, and then delete afterwards.
 It depends on libcurl from http://curl.haxx.se/libcurl/ .
 A future TODO will use the ETAG mechanism to do long term local caching of the remote content.